Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 Your dependents should contact their local U.S. Embassy/Consular Office and follow the procedures for the F-2 visa application.

-When your dependents arrive in Pullman, have them check in with WSU International Programs Global Services and provide a copy of each dependent’s immigration documents.
+When your dependents arrive in Pullman, have them check in with WSU International Programs International Student and Scholar Services and provide a copy of each dependent’s immigration documents.

 Evidence of Financial Support